TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 here are a few things to update teh way to work moving forward:

-I need to understand how both the simulators work wiht this I started work on a shell scrypt to run both simulators. instead of rnning it in ros if we run it in shell scryot we can get teh same deal for it.
+I need to understand how both the simulators work with this I started work on a shell script to run both simulators. instead of running it in ros if we run it in shell scryot we can get teh same deal for it.

 October 23, 2024